Aggregated Dependency Score: A Dependency Score that Includes Transitive Dependencies

 The only other similar attempt we are aware of is the “Proof-of-Diligence algorithm” by Stacklok which is very recent, seems quite complex to evaluate, and does not seem to have been made public.

 One naive solution would be for the developer to look up the score of each dependency of the package by themselves.
-This process so tedious that most developers won’t go through the trouble.
+This process is so tedious that most developers won’t go through the trouble.
 But even if they do check all the scores for a package’s dependencies, it might still be unclear how to use these scores to decide whether or not to install the package, or to compare it with others.

 In the following, we refer to the intrinsic score of package $p$, written as $s_p$, as the score representing the “quality” of $p$ independently of its dependencies.
 Typically, this is the OSSF Scorecard score of the package or a similar quality score.
 We propose a new score, the aggregated score of $p$, written as $s^\prime_p$, which considers the quality and quantity of $p$’s dependencies.
 Both scores (intrinsic and aggregated) are real numbers between 0 and 1.